 A few of the new big issues covered in this edition include:

 - Changing selves and personal lives in light of racism and sexual and identity politics in a pandemic

 - Changing patterns of consumption in relation to market production and what it means for climate change

 - Changing intersections of citizenship, migration and globalization in the context of the virus crossing borders, and both the opportunities and sources of inequality involved

 - Changing ideas about power, politics and populism in the aftermath of Brexit

 Building on the strong foundation of this well-loved text, this fully revised fourth edition explores how big issues and social forces intersect to create both change and evidence of continuity, especially of social inequalities.
 It provides a clear, accessible introduction to the ideas and approaches of the social sciences across a range of disciplines, including sociology, psychology and politics.

 Table of Contents

-Kath Woodward is Emeritus Professor of Sociology at the Open University.
-Her research is in social inequalities, embodied selves and body practices and critical feminist theory, especially as evidenced in the field of sport-in particular boxing and football and the Olympics.
-Recent publications include are Birth and Death: Experience, Politics, Ethics with Sophie Woodward (2020); Psycho-Social Studies: an introduction (2014); The Politics of In/Visibility (2015), Planet Sport (2012) and Sporting Times (2012).
-She has taught at all levels and chaired a number of sociology and social sciences courses at postgraduate and under graduate levels, including the very and the very popular OU level 1 ‘Introducing Social Sciences’ modules, having contributed to the most recent version presented in 2020.
+Kath Woodward, FAcSS, FLSW, is Emeritus Professor of Sociology at the Open University, Milton Keynes, UK.
+Her research is in social inequalities, embodied selves and body practices, and critical feminist theory, especially as evidenced in the field of sport, in particular boxing, football and the Olympics.
+Recent publications include Birth and Death: Experience, Ethics, Politics with Sophie Woodward (2020), Psychosocial Studies: An Introduction (2014), The Politics of In/Visibility (2015), Planet Sport (2012) and Sporting Times (2012).
+She has taught at all levels and chaired a number of sociology and social sciences courses at postgraduate and undergraduate levels, including the very popular OU level 1 ‘Introducing Social Sciences’ modules, having contributed to the most recent version presented in 2020.